pavinjosdev/snap-apt/README.md

 Most likely, configuration is not needed.
 By default, the snapper configuration named
 `root` will have pre/post snapshots taken for every APT transaction.

+## Troubleshooting
+By default, the log is written to `/tmp/snap-apt.log`.